 The DIY Method for Credit Repair

-Even with negative items, it’s certainly possible to work on repairing your credit by yourself without hiring an outside company.
+Even with negative items, do-it-yourself credit repair is certainly possible without hiring an outside company.
 Before you do, though, familiarize yourself with the Fair Credit Reporting Act (FCRA) so you know your rights when dealing with the credit bureaus, creditors, and even collection agencies.
 When you’re worried about negative items like late payments, delinquent loans, and others, you’ll want to follow these step-by-step instructions to learn how to identify them and have the best chance of getting them removed from your credit report.

 Step One: Access Your Credit Report

 Hopefully, you’ve already accessed your credit reports from Equifax, Experian, and TransUnion.
 If not, this is your first step.
 It’s free and easy when you go to AnnualCreditReport.com.
 Simply enter in some personal information, answer a few security questions to verify your identity, and you can download all three reports in a matter of minutes.
 You can also send a request for hard copies to be sent in the mail if you prefer.
 Or you can call 1-877-322-8228.

 Step Two: Review Each Report Carefully